Praqma/2git/README.md

 OR

-Run `ClearCaseToGit.groovy` after setting the DSL as the `CCTOGIT_COMMAND` environment variable.
+Run `ClearCaseToGit.groovy` after setting your DSL code as the `CCTOGIT_COMMAND` environment variable.

 ## Filter features
 ### Criteria